v-tach/Thesis/Thesis Outline/ThesisDraft 20150410.md

 ### 1. Oligoanalgesia

 Oligoanalgesia is the inadequate treatment of pain, and in the emergency setting the term is usually reserved for  the experience of patients with acutely painful conditions who present for emergency care, and who do not get adequate analgesia [#Wilson:1989da].
 The processes that lead to undertreatment of pain are complex [#Rupp:2004ct].
 It has been traditional to think that the administration of opioid analgesia may lead to complications.
-Sir Vincent Zachary Cope, the author of *Cope's Early Diagnosis of the Acute abdomen*, a standard text of general surgery, said in 1929:
+Sir Vincent Zachary Cope, the author of *Cope's Early Diagnosis of the Acute Abdomen*, a standard text of general surgery, said in 1929:

 >There are many acute abdominal pains for which a dose of morphine is the correct treatment—such, for example, as